EugenEistrach/et-stack/docs/decisions.md

 - Replace Vitest with Bun's test runner
 - Consider Bun's bundler for build optimization
 - Monitor ecosystem compatibility and stability

+## 2025-02-19: Switch from ESLint/Prettier to Biome

+### Context

+ESLint's performance was becoming an issue in development, especially with the growing codebase.
+While ESLint provided comprehensive safety checks, the slow performance was impacting developer experience.

+### Decision

+Move to Biome for linting and formatting, keeping Prettier only for non-Biome supported files (HTML, MD, YAML).
+Benefits include:

+- Significantly faster performance
+- Single tool for both linting and formatting
+- Better IDE integration
+- Simpler configuration

+### Future Plans

+Monitor for any safety issues that ESLint previously caught.
+May reconsider decision if critical safety checks are missed frequently.